gertjanburghouts/gertjanburghouts.github.io/about.md

 <img style="padding: 2%; float: right;" src="https://gertjanburghouts.github.io/Gertjan.jpg" width="20%">

-I am part of a great team at TNO: the Intelligent Imaging group.
+I am part of a great team.
 Our research is about image & video understanding and robotics.
 My personal ambition is to enable learning with few labels, to leverage prior knowledge in the learning process.
 Moreover, to put the models in practice: robots, forensic search and decision-making.